 - In Psalm 8:9, Yahweh is identified as David’s Master.

-- The identity of David’s so-called other Master translated as “my Lord” in Psalm 110:1 is simply unknown.
+- However, the identity of David’s so-called other Master, referred to as “my Lord” in Psalm 110:1, is not revealed.

-When referring to someone as “Master,” it is necessary to provide a specific name to identify the one who holds that title.
+When using the term “Master,” it is obviously essential to specify the name of the one who holds that title.

-In fact, another Master—referring to God— besides Yahweh is not mentioned anywhere in the Old Testament.
+- Another Master—referring to God— aside from Yahweh, is not mentioned anywhere in the Old Testament.

-- The phrase “my Lord” was added to Psalm 110:1 and was used to develop the narrative in the New Testament of “David’s two Lords.”
+The phrase “my Lord” was added to Psalm 110:1 and then used as a springboard to develop the false narrative in the New Testament that David had two Masters (or Lords).

-- In fact, “Jesus,” “Christ,” and “Lord” are neither translations nor transliterations of any words from the original Hebrew language.
+- In fact, the name “Jesus” and the titles of “Lord” and “Christ” are not accurate translations or transliterations of any words from the original Hebrew language.

-Yahweh is referred to as “the Master of masters” in Psalm 136:3, and in 1 Timothy 6:15 the Messiah is given this title.
+Yahweh is referred to as “the Master of masters” in Psalm 136:3, and this title is given to the Messiah in 1 Timothy 6:15.
 Yahweh is, in fact, our Messiah, and that is the only reason these verses are not contradictory.

 Yahweh Adonai or “the Lord”